opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 # Issues outstanding

 Issue #11 Groups versus Collections
 The EDR API specification found a need to have Groups of Collections in the API path.
-In the wider OGC, there is now a discussion of whether APIs could have Collection of Collections .
+In the wider OGC, there is now a discussion of whether APIs could have Collection of Collections.
 The Sprint agreed to stay with Groups until the wider issue is resolved.

 Issue #10 Corridors, 3D or 4D
 Corridors were originally envisaged as a volume defined by a surface of constant distance from a line trajectory.
 The idea of the bottom of a corridor volume being delineated by the earth's surface (or some other surface) was raised.
 It was agreed to tackle this interesting, practical and difficult problem later.